 So, a nice little gain for my account.
-I expect some profit taking after four days of down movement we will see a bit of retracement.
+I expect some profit-taking after four days of the down movement we will see a bit of retracement.
 I will probably look to short once again around 91.00 or 92.00.
 Stay tuned!

 Trade Adjustment: 2009-01-12 13:34